lifeluvr/androidhub/posts/lifeluvr/A.D.B.Breakdown.rough.draft.md

 ~$ cd location/of/ADB/binaries
 ````

 Another method is to use the file manager to open the location of the ADB binaries.
-After you're in the same folder, left-click on any empty spot and select "Open in terminal".
+After you're in the same folder, right-click on any empty spot and select "Open in terminal".

 If you've downloaded and unpacked Android Studio already, the ADB binaries are located in the _Android/android-studio/platform-tools_ folder.
 You can also find the ADB binaries online but, Android Studio's binaries are always current and up to date (If you update Android Studio).